WildTracker

 A citizen science program by the Tasmanian Land Conservancy

 WildTracker is a tool for private landholders to upload, tag, and share camera trap images of Tasmania’s exceptional wildlife.
-These records contribute to important conservation science and a better understanding of how our natural environment is changing.
+These records help build the evidence needed for effective conservation research and a clearer understanding of how our natural environment is changing.

 Help us monitor the state of Tasmania’s wildlife

 Taking part in WildTracker is a great way to keep track of the biodiversity on your property – whether that be a working farm, patch of bush, restoration planting or urban backyard.
-The data you provide will help scientists at the Tasmanian Land Conservancy answer important ecological questions and better protect our native species.
+Most wildlife monitoring happens in protected areas, so records from private land help fill important data gaps.

 310,000+ Tagged Photos